0

 • Structural breakdown increases

-This helps explain why osteoarthritis rates climb sharply in women after menopause and why joint pain often shows up alongside other perimenopausal symptoms like sleep disruption, fatigue, and body composition changes.
+This helps explain why joint changes become more common among women in the years after menopause, and why joint discomfort often shows up alongside other perimenopausal experiences like sleep disruption, fatigue, and body composition changes.